 Rockport, a pretty seaside village is one of the unmissable coastal stops when visiting Massachusetts.
 A fishing village turned artists’ colony, there are plenty of things to do in Rockport, Massachusetts.
 With 30+ art galleries, Rockport MA is a delight to browse.
 A fishing shack, Motif 1 Rockport MA, is one of the most painted subjects in the USA.
 You’ll find plenty of shopping in downtown Rockport MA converted from the original fishing shacks.
 The Rockport Massachusetts beaches are justifiably lauded for their attractiveness.
 Its prime location by the ocean means there are great restaurants in Rockport MA, too.

 Rockport MA is one of the towns located on Cape Ann peninsula which juts into the Atlantic Ocean north of Boston.
-Rockport itself lies on the tip of Cape Ann.
+Rockport itself lies on the tip of Cape Ann in North Shore Massachusetts.

 The first Europeans settled in nearby Gloucester in the 17th century and turned it into a maritime port.
 While Gloucester grew bigger, Rockport stayed a fishing village and summer home destination.